-When people in the countryside of Norway started painting a new floral design on wooden trunks, they didn’t know that one day, their art would end up in a museum across the world.
+When people in the countryside of Norway started painting floral designs on wooden trunks, they didn’t know that one day, their art would end up in a museum across the world.
 Think about the traditions that your family has.
 Did they come from your grandparents or your great-grandparents?
 Do they come from the place you live, or where your family used to live?
 Or have you created new traditions all on your own?

-One day, historians will probably study the traditions we practice today.
+One day, historians will study the traditions we practice today.
 One of your traditions could even end up in a museum, so that people in the future can learn about how Wisconsinites like us once lived.

 This story is part of the Wisconsin Historical Museum Mini Tour